 Following our work in Stepping Toward a Greener Tomorrow, we’ve developed a strategy to build municipal capacity to continue that work.

 Stepping Toward a Greener Tomorrow: Accelerating Change Through Active School Travel provides the opportunity to train and mentor facilitators across the province to have the knowledge, skills and capacity to scale and sustain school-based projects.
-Our Active School Travel facilitators are implementing School Travel Planning projects in eight schools in the communities of Spruce Grove, Leduc, Edmonton, Sherwood Park, Airdrie and Calgary, using the successes of the original project as a template.
+Our Active School Travel facilitators are currently implementing School Travel Planning projects in schools in the communities of Leduc, Edmonton and Calgary, using the successes of the original project as a template.

 Further, we propose to build partnerships with municipalities to embed ongoing support for facilitators as part of their municipal travel planning projects.

 Targeted AST social media content increases project reach which allows for increased awareness of and engagement in active travel.
-Vanessa Colden and her kids at #getkidsout have created a library of encouraging and educational soundbites, including Point, Pause, Proceed, CO2 Emissions, and Park and Walk content, that are shared widely by Ever Active Schools, its partners, and school communities via social media platforms.
+Vanessa Colden and the ambassadors at #getkidsout have created a library of encouraging and educational soundbites, including Point, Pause, Proceed, CO2 Emissions, and Park and Walk content, that are shared widely by Ever Active Schools, its partners, and school communities via social media platforms.

 Active School Travel projects involve the collaboration of multiple school and community partners and provide valuable learning opportunities for Alberta students.
 Investing in such programs is an investment in Alberta’s future.